-Are you also ignoring cough, runny nose and fever, thinking it might be just a common cold but what if it’s serious.
+Are you ignoring cough, runny nose and fever, thinking it might be just a common cold, but what if it’s serious.
 We often notice these symptoms wondering if it might be a viral infection until its diagnosis.
 Respiratory Syncytial Virus (RSV) is a common virus that also refers to cold mainly because it shares similar symptoms.
 While it seems like a mild illness at first, it becomes dangerous for infants, the elderly, and those with weak immune systems.
 This is why it’s essential not to overlook these symptoms.
 However, all you need is to get an RSV nasal swab to ensure an accurate diagnosis, for a timely treatment.

 This blog provides a clear, easy-to-understand guide to the RSV nasal swab test, including what it is, how it works, and why it’s essential in diagnosing RSV.